2022–2026 video game industry layoffs: Game developers

+The Game Awards 2023 was picketed by pro-worker protestors advocating for unionization.

 In response to layoffs in the gaming industry, developers expressed a mixture of frustration, disillusionment, and concern about the future.
 Many felt blindsided by the layoffs, especially when they were told the reasons were related to underperforming games or unsustainable costs.
 Some developers pointed out the disconnect between management decisions and the realities of game development, such as over scoping projects or investing in risky technologies without clear strategies.
 There was also criticism of how layoffs were handled, with some developers feeling that companies prioritized executive salaries and unnecessary expenses over investing in game development.

 There were instances where studios spent extravagantly on events or office perks shortly before laying off a significant portion of their workforce, leading to feelings of betrayal among employees.
 Developers highlighted broader industry trends contributing to the instability, such as the increasing reliance on outside investors and shareholders who prioritize short-term profits over long-term sustainability.
 The pandemic exacerbated these issues but was not solely responsible for the ongoing wave of layoffs.
 Overall, developers expressed deep concern about the future of the industry and the toll these layoffs were taking on morale and creativity.
 Many feared that the current instability could have long-lasting consequences for both individuals and the industry as a whole.

 At Game Developers Conference 2024, Epic Games staff organised a "GDScream", where a large number of developers gathered in a park to scream at the sky in "a moment of pure catharsis".
 The trade show more broadly featured many speeches from award winners about the state of the industry.

 Dinga Bakaba, the studio head of Arkane Lyon, publicly criticized Microsoft Gaming executives for their decision to close several studios.
 He emphasized the importance of taking care of artists and entertainers in the video game industry, highlighting that their role is to create value for corporations.

-Amir Satvat

-On December 12, 2024, the Game Awards 2024 introduced the inaugural Game Changer Award, which was presented to Amir Satvat.
-He was recognized for his efforts in assisting individuals affected by job loss by helping them find new opportunities.
-The presentation of the award received a standing ovation and was noted as one of the most significant moments of the event.

-In 2025, Satvat received the Giving Award from Games for Change, an honor recognizing individuals, companies, or organizations making meaningful contributions to the community through initiatives such as fundraising, scholarships, and career support.
-He was also honored with the inaugural Industry Impact Award from Game Dev Heroes for helping thousands find work during one of the industry’s most difficult periods.
-Also that year, Satvat received the Unsung Hero Award at XDS 2025 in recognition of his contributions to community building, knowledge sharing, and support for professionals in external development and the wider video game industry.
+Taira Nakamura, a former producer at Sega, observed that while Japan's game industry avoids large-scale layoffs due to strict employment regulations, downsizing is taking place indirectly through reduced hiring.
+Recruitment quotas for new graduates have declined, and opportunities for mid-career professionals are becoming more limited.
+Amata Games CEO Hiromichi Takahashi also noted that projects outsourced to external developers have been scaled back.

+During the downturn, Tencent business director Amir Satvat assisted nearly 3,000 laid off workers in finding new roles, and was presented with The Game Awards 2024 Game Changer Award and the Giving Award from Games for Change for this work.